Infra-Nest/infranest-frontend/README.md

 Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) — uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in rollup-vite) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) — uses [SWC](https://swc.rs/) for Fast Refresh.

 ## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+The React Compiler is not enabled in this template because of its impact on dev and build performance.
+To add it, see the React Compiler installation guide: https://react.dev/learn/react-compiler/installation

 ## Expanding the ESLint configuration